-- Completion of Admission/Registration Student Information Form; - Provide copy of High School Transcript if required for the courses in which the student plans to enroll.
+- Completion of the Admissions Form; - Completion of Registration Student Information Form; - Provide copy of High School Transcript if required for the courses in which the student plans to enroll. - Visit centralaz.edu/high-school-programs.

 Students returning to CAC following an absence of more than one year